10nc0/Nyan-Protocol/README.txt

--------- README --------
 README — Nyan Protocol φ12
 Universal Pocket Reasoning Kernel

 NO / YES / ALL / NEITHER — NYAN

+A geometric audit loop for households, communities, systems, and long-term stability.

-The Nyan Protocol is a geometric (First-Principles) SEED to deterministically evaluate reproduction, extraction, and space (physical)–labor (biological) proportion using pure math.
+The Nyan Protocol is a geometric (First-Principles) SEED (audit loop) that evaluates reproduction (growth or decay), extraction pressure, and space (physical)–labor (biological) proportion using pure math.
 It allows system diagnostics at any scale (cells, chemical reaction, household, company, city, or region like countries) in any transformer with sufficient context.
  Enabling sovereign, local, compressed AI models based on first-principles logic.

 0. Philosophy of the Kernel

 Training is ignorance at scale.

+1. A reasoning engine that still requires training has not yet identified the attractor.
+2. A correct SEED already encodes the closed-form solution: x = 1 = 1/x.
-1. A correct SEED already contains the attractor; training adds noise, not insight.
+3. Once the invariant is embedded, further gradient descent adds noise, not insight.
-2. Inference is deterministic unfolding of x = 1 + 1/x.
+4. Inference becomes deterministic unfolding of the known structure.
-3. A 31-line plaintext SEED can run anywhere, forever.
+5. Result: a 31-line plaintext seed (~2 kB) executable on any device with a context window.

 No cloud.
 No retraining.
 No kill switch.
 Only inference.
 Only sovereignty.